 What is Scaling and Unscaling in PLC?

 We have seen in my previous articles that What is PLC? and How does it work?
-In this article, we have seen about PLC Architecture, Types of PLC, Advantages, and Disadvantages of PLC, Applications of PLC.
+In this article, we have seen PLC Architecture, Types of PLC, Advantages, and Disadvantages of PLC, Applications of PLC.

 There are multiple sensors we can find in the industries.
 The output of these sensors is either digital or analog.
-We have also seen in my previous article about What is Digital and Analog Input-outputs?
+We have also seen in my previous article about What are Digital and Analog Input-outputs?